-The School delivers many courses at a distance over the Internet using synchronous and asynchronous delivery technologies.
-Students participating in courses from a distance are required to have the following;
+The School delivers many of our courses to a distance over the internet using synchronous and asynchronous delivery technologies.
+Students participating in courses with a synchronous connection are required to have the following;

-- Web camera
+- Web cameras

-- USB headset with microphone
+- USB headsets with microphones

-- Internet connection speed greater than 5 mb/s.
+- Internet connection speeds greater than 5 mb/s download and 2 mb/s upload.